tanviweb19/CloneWebApp/README.md

 HOW TO RUN THE APP:

-install all the commands in the vsc terminal
+Install all the commands in the vsc terminal

-saved the files then go to default browser and run http://localhost:3030 ( to check the working of app locally)
+Saved the files then go to default browser and run http://localhost:3030 ( to check the working of app locally)

-you can also deploy the app to get connected with other people ( I have deployed the app to Heroku)
+You can also deploy the app to get connected with other people ( I have deployed the app to Heroku)

-NOTE: "If you are getting the error: 'reference: io io is not defined'
+NOTE: If you are getting the error: 'reference: io io is not defined'

 then in room.ejs file change your script code to